 The BTS-ISIS (Beam Trawl Survey) is carried out in the southern and south-eastern North Sea in August and September using an 8 m beam trawl.
 The SNS (Sole Net Survey) is a coastal survey with a 6 m beam trawl carried out in the 3rd quarter.
 Data from 2003 and 2012 were omitted from the assessment because of changes in the survey in that year, or because not enough stations were sampled.
-2003 the SNS survey was carried out during the 2nd quarter and data from this year were omitted from the assessment.
+In 2003 the SNS survey was carried out during the 2nd quarter and data from this year were omitted from the assessment.
 The research vessel survey time-series have been revised by WGBEAM (ICES, WGBEAM, 2009).
 WKFLAT 2010 decided to not use the UK Corystes survey because of lack of information on the raising procedure and spatial coverage of the UK Corystes series.
 WKNSEA 2015 decided not to use the German and Belgium BTS surveys.
 The German BTS survey was not used because it failed to detect cohort signals since 2010 and because the index was unavailable since 2012.
-The Belgian BTS survey was not included because it was only available since 2007 and because including it was found to increase the retrospective pattern in the assessment; however, WKNSEA 2015 recommended attempting its incorporation again in the future.
-In the assessment, the BTS-ISIS and SNS indices, calculated by WGBEAM, are used for tuning the stock assessment.
+The Belgian BTS survey was not included because it was only available since 2007 and because including it was found to increase the retrospective pattern in the assessment.
+WKFLATNSCS 2020 adopted an index of abundances that combines the Dutch (Isis and Tridens), Belgium and German BTS Q3 samples though a delta-lognormal GAM model.

 B.3.
-Commercial Ipue
+Commercial LPUE